ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 One useful starting point is to have an intuition for norms in the literature.
 Bogdan (2025)](https://doi.org/10.1177/25152459251323480) scraped data from 173,926 psychology articles published between 2004 and 2024 and extracted p values and effect size metrics.
 His article is worth a read.
 Further analysis of that data set can tell us lots about the distribution of Cohen's *d* effect sizes in the psychology literature as a whole.

 I extracted 23,089 Cohen's *d* effect sizes that were explicitly reported in text (e.g., "Cohen's *d* = 0.21").
 It can also be estimated from *t*-tests' degrees of freedom and *t* values, akin to how statcheck also recomputes *p*-values from these ([Nuijten et al., 2016](10.3758/s13428-015-0664-2)).
 For the sake of simplicity, let's assume all t-tests are independent rather than dependent, as the Cohen's *d* calculation differs slightly between them although it doesn't change the distribution very much.
+The right tail of these distributions is very long, so I only plot the 0-99th percentiles.

 <br>

 ![](bogdan_cohens_d.png)

 <br>

-The right tail of these distributions is very long, so I take only the 0-99th percentiles.

 Or in percentiles: